-- 9.67 These schemes will add some strategic capacity and contribute to enabling and mitigating future development, including the Airport's.
-We consider that two of these schemes in particular should be expanded upon to improve strategic access to the Airport - The A69 is a nationally important east/west link, and provides a vital link to the Airport from Cumbria and passengers along the M6 corridor.
+- 9.68 These schemes will add some strategic capacity and contribute to enabling and mitigating future development, including the Airport's.
+We consider that two of these schemes in particular should be expanded upon to improve strategic access to the Airport - - The A69 is a nationally important east/west link, and provides a vital link to the Airport from Cumbria and passengers along the M6 corridor.
 The single carriageway means the route suffers from excessive and unreliable journey times.
 We believe that the full dualling of the A69 would deliver cost and journey time savings for the wider North East economy and would significantly improve passenger access to the Airport. - The proposed upgrading of the A1 around the western edge of Tyneside will help alleviate congestion and improve journey times.
-The schemes however do not propose to provide 3 lanes at the pinch points of Allerdene Bridge over the East Coast Railway Line and the A1 crossing over the River Tyne.
-We believe that these constraints need to be addressed for the schemes to best provide for future Airport access. - 9.68 Along the route of the A1 improvement scheme there is not necessarily complementary investment in the upgrading of junctions, with the potential that the tailbacks could impact on the carriageway itself.
-The Kenton Bar junction, where the A1 meets the A167 and A696, is critical for the accessing the Airport and so future improvements, the need for which is recognised by Transport for the North27, is vital.
-We have previously invested in upgrades to the junction when the Airport has expanded.
+It is welcomed that the upgrades will include the redevelopment of key pinch points such as Allerdene Bridge over the East Coast Railway Line, which will be redeveloped to accommodate 3 lanes in each direction.
+However the A1 crossing over the River Tyne will remain a significant constraint and the Airport would support its upgrade to best provide for future Airport access.

-- 9.69 The junction is forecast to serve much of the residential development planned in Newcastle and parts of Northumberland.
-Modelling work indicates that the junction could potentially be operating well above capacity even with mitigation work within the highways boundary.
+- 9.69 Along the route of the A1 improvement scheme there is not necessarily complementary investment in the upgrading of junctions, with the potential that the tailbacks could impact on the carriageway itself.
+The Kenton Bar junction, where the A1 meets the A167 and A696, is critical for the accessing the Airport and so future improvements, the need for which is recognised by Transport for the North, is vital.
+We have previously invested in upgrades to the junction when the Airport has expanded. - 9.70 The junction is forecast to serve much of the residential development planned in Newcastle and parts of Northumberland.
+Modelling work indicates that the junction could potentially be operating above capacity even with mitigation work within the highways boundary.
 Northumberland and Newcastle City Councils, in conjunction with the Airport and Highways England, are to undertake a road corridor study.
 It will identify how the route from the Airport to the Kenton Bar Junction and then on to Newcastle City via the A167, can be upgraded to accommodate forecast traffic growth, including that associated with the Airport.
-We consider a strategic upgrade to the junction will be needed in the Masterplan period to ensure that access to the Airport isn't unduly constrained. - 9.70 We will work closely with transport planning bodies and the Government to ensure that the above schemes are prioritised in policy and will support bids to funding programs like the Pinch Points Fund, Local Growth Fund, Housing infrastructure Fund, and the National Productivity Investment Fund.
+We consider a strategic upgrade to the junction will be needed in the Masterplan period to ensure that access to the Airport isn't unduly constrained. - 9.71 A potential long term investment to improve strategic road access from the north and from the east of the Tyneside conurbation is to link the A696 at the Airport access junction to A1/A19 junction at Seaton Burn via a new section of trunk road.